ahhhh6980/Poisson-Brush/README.md

 # Poisson-Brush

-This project is a bit messy right now
+This project is a bit messy right now, and it's definitely far from polished

 This acts as a sort of clone tool, using the gradient domain to seamlessly paste I deconvolve the gradient in the frequency domain to get back the original image, or the closest it can to the original image